anshulkhare7/productivity-tools/README.md

 ## Ditto

 Ditto is an extension to the standard windows clipboard.
 It has a quick and easy interface to search through your clipboard items.
 Available for Windows only.
+For Mac, I use [Ditto Stack](https://www.dittostack.com/) which is paid and not as feature rich as Ditto but does the job.

 ## Browser plugins